vlaksi/ms1-UksHub/django-backend/README.md

 1. cd to /ukshub
 2. delete db & create new one with name 'uks'
 3. just run in /ukshub this cmd: ./resetmigrations.sh
-4. from this step follow Migrations part (ie. makemigrations, migrate and so on...)

 ## About init data: